TOP

 Château La Couspaude

-The history of Château La Couspaude stretches back at least to the Middle Ages, when it was known as La Croix Paute, a reference to the cross (pictured below) that sits at the centre of the junction at one corner of the property.
+The history of Château La Couspaude stretches back at least to the Middle Ages, when it was known as La Croix Paute, a reference to the cross (pictured) that sits at the centre of the junction at one corner of the property.
 This cross once served as a meeting point for pilgrims making their way through St Emilion, as they headed towards Santiago de Compostela in order to pay homage to St James, who is said to be buried in the town’s cathedral.
 La Croix Paute seems like an obvious antecedent to La Couspaude, although the named has mutated somewhat over the years.
 For much of the 19th century the estate was known as Château La Gouspaude, before ultimately the modern spelling emerged.

 Origins